Click2Sync/webhooks-api-examples/php-api-bigcommerce/README.md

-# PHP + CSCart API Example
+# PHP + Bigcommerce API Example
-Click2Sync Webhooks API Implementation bootstrap template of a CSCart integration with a PHP proxy/translator.
+Click2Sync Webhooks API Implementation bootstrap template of a BigCommerce integration with a PHP proxy/translator.

 # Similar to
 This implementation is similar to the OpenCart, Magento1, Magento2, VTEX integrations